Brady-Spears66/Brady-Spears66/README.md

 ## 🌐 Web Portfolio

 Want to see what I’ve built?
-Check out my [React Portfolio](https://github.com/Brady-Spears66/React-Portfolio) — a showcase of my projects, skills, and what I’m most excited about in software development.
+Check out my [React Portfolio](https://bradyspearsportfolio.web.app) — a showcase of my projects, skills, and what I’m most excited about in software development.

----
+Feel free to view my [repository](https://github.com/Brady-Spears66/React-Portfolio) to check out my code!

 ## 📌 Interests
 - Building and scaling web applications